4 min read

 Rolling and rubbing also activate the sebaceous glands in their hair follicles, which secrete an oily substance known as sebum that has antimicrobial properties.
 However, a dog won't clean themselves as a cat would, which means your dog might still have a distinctive smell.

 Dogs don't sweat like humans.
 Dogs perspire from their paws and release light perspiration from their hair follicles.
 This sweat has a chemical scent, individual to each dog.
 So while dogs may smell the same to us, they smell different to each other.

-Dogs do not sweat as we do.
-Dogs perspire from their paws and emit a light perspiration from their hair follicles.
-That perspiration has a chemical scent, individual to the dog.
-So even when all dogs may smell the same to us, they do not smell the same to each other.
-Additionally, a dog's healthy skin has microorganisms like bacteria and yeasts, which can be influenced by some external factors and may release odoriferous compounds.
-Also, particular situations like ear infections, anal sac infections, and bad oral hygiene may also be the reason why your dog stinks.
+Additionally, a dog's skin has microorganisms like bacteria and yeasts, which can be influenced by external factors and may release smelly compounds.
+Health problems like ear infections, anal sac infections, and bad oral hygiene may also be the reason why your dog stinks.

 The best way to keep your furry friend odor-free is to bathe and groom them.
-However, too much bathing can be more harmful than beneficial.
-Therefore, you can prevent your dog from stinking by practicing some of the following methods:
+However, too much bathing can do more harm than good.
+You can prevent your dog from stinking by practicing some of the following methods: